 - a grade reduction of one full letter grade be given for each week the extension is effective.

 Grading and the duration of the extension will depend on the severity of the emergency.
-Course extensions will not exceed four weeks from the end of Final Exam Week or from the last session of a course.
+Course extensions will not exceed four weeks from the end of the final exam week or from the last session of a course.
 All work must be submitted by the assigned deadline, or a failing grade (F) will be permanently recorded.

 Course extensions beyond four weeks occur only in the event of the most serious extenuating circumstances.
-A written request accompanied by the support of the faculty member should be filed with the Dean of Students or Director of Academic Operations (FRC).
+A written request accompanied by the support of the faculty member should be filed with the Dean of Students (or Dean at TIU - Florida).

 Course Registration: Trinity College Undergraduates into TGS

 Registrants must be a full-time undergraduate student with junior or senior status with a minimum GPA of 3.0.
-The requisite form, which must be accompanied by the College Dean’s signature in the case for juniors, is available from the Records Office.
+The requisite form, which must be accompanied by the college academic dean’s signature in the case of juniors, is available from the Academic Records office.
 Undergraduate students registering for graduate classes are subject to all deadlines, grading policies, and late fees of TGS.